owenstack/chat/README.md

 ## Deployment

-This application is configured for deployment on Cloudflare Pages with Convex backend.
+This application is configured for deployment on Cloudflare Workers with Convex backend.

 ```bash
 bun run deploy